 The miR Sentinel™ Prostate Cancer Test requires only a single, contact-free urine specimen.

-The first single test to detect the presence of prostate cancer and classify it, if it is present
+The first single test to detect the presence of molecular evidence of aggressive prostate cancer and classify it, if it is present

 Unlike other available blood and urine tests, the miR Sentinel Prostate Cancer Test characterizes the entire prostate, allowing for more accurate results.
-If cancer is present, the results classify a patient’s condition into categories describing the risk classification of the tumor.
+If molecular evidence of aggressive cancer is present, the results classify a patient’s condition into categories describing the risk classification of the tumor.

 The prostate naturally releases molecules into urine, including several different kinds of genetic material that vary depending on the presence and severity of prostate cancer.
 We extract and measure these fragments, known as small non-coding RNAs, using gene expression technology and a proprietary algorithm.
 The miR Sentinel Prostate Cancer Test is a standalone test – it does not rely on imaging, PSA, or biopsy material.